JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Create Health and Armor Bars for each enemy on screen
 - Have to reload or pause if firing too often **DONE**
 - When enemies hit, they take damage instead
-- Explosions when enemies destroyed
+- Explosions when enemies hit/destroyed
+- Add movement patterns to enemies

 ---

 # Artist Credits

 "[asset name]" by [author name] licensed [license(s)]: [asset url]
+"Spaceship Tut" by Skorpio licensed CC-BY 3.0 and GPL 3.0: https://opengameart.org/content/spaceship-tutorial-0
+"Bullet Effects" by Master484 licensed Public Domain: https://opengameart.org/content/bullet-collection-2-m484-games